 Discrimination based on ethnicity, religion or belief

-The Government will prevent and combat racism and ethnic discrimination in Norwegian society.
-Racism and discrimination lead to fewer voices being heard and fewer perspectives being presented.
-Racism and discrimination can be an obstacle for an equal society and individual opportunities.
+The Government works to prevent and combat racism and ethnic discrimination in Norwegian society.
+Racism and discrimination are obstacles for an equal society and hinders individual opportunities.
+Racism and discrimination create insecurity and lead to fewer voices being heard and fewer perspectives being presented.
 A strong legal framework and broad, targeted efforts are important to prevent discrimination based on ethnicity, religion, and beliefs.

 The work to promote equality and counteract discrimination based on ethnicity, religion, and beliefs shall be integrated into all policy areas and levels of government.
 The Ministry of Culture and Equality has a coordinating role in this work.
 However, all ministries have an independent responsibility to promote equality and prevent discrimination in their areas.